 The tools and skills students acquire in our econometrics and technical economics based curriculum provides graduates with a robust understanding of economics, which leads to academic and non-academic options that transect a variety of career paths.

-3. How will this change affect me?
+3. How does this change affect me?
 For many currently declared Economics majors, you will not notice a change.
-However, eligible international students on F-1 visas will now be able to apply to extend their Post-Completion OPT authorization by 24 months.
-International students may have already received updated I-20s from the ISS office, or should receive an updated I-20 soon.
+However, eligible F-1 international students can to apply to extend their Post-Completion OPT authorization by 24 months.
+F-1 international students can check with International Student Services (ISS) regarding their major stated on their I-20 document.

 5. Will the CIP code or STEM designation appear on my transcript?
 No. The UW does not include CIP codes or STEM designations on transcripts.

 7. Does the CIP code change apply to those who graduated before Autumn 2020?
-No. The CIP code change only applies to those who graduate in Autumn (December) 2020 and beyond.
+No. The CIP code change only applies to those who graduate after Autumn (December) 2020 and beyond.